dwyl/process-handbook/Finances/r&d-tax-relief.md

 ## Process

+### Outline

-Outline: our R&D consultant sends us template spreadsheets which we fill in with the relevant R&D projects we've worked on, along with how much staff time and freelancer costs were expended.
+Our R&D consultant sends us template spreadsheets which we fill in with the relevant R&D projects we've worked on, along with how much staff time and freelancer costs were expended.

 We then send this information along with our annual accounts and Corporation Tax computations to our consultants, and they process the claim for tax relief.